 VESA has equipped this Legion Y44FW with HDR 400 certification, thanks to a range of colors that covers 99% of sRGB, BT.709, and DCI-P3.
 The connectivity is quite complete thanks to DisplayPort 1.4, USB-C 3.1, HDMI 2.0, and a USB HUB with four USB-A 3.0 ports.
 As revealed by Lenovo, this monitor will be available in April at a price of $1200.

 Lenovo Legion Y27GQ:

 The next bet of the brand focuses on NVIDIA graphics cards, as this new monitor will carry its G-Sync module.
-Although it is not an ultra-widescreen monitor, this Y27GQ is really a good size monitor due to its 27-inch TN-based panel.
+Although it is not an ultra-widescreen monitor, this Y27GQ is a good-sized monitor due to its 27-inch TN-based panel.

-Therefore, it is capable of reaching a maximum refresh rate of 240 Hz with a small response time of 0.5 milliseconds.
-The best thing without a doubt is its resolution since it’s not a 1080p Display, but it goes up to 2560 x 1440 pixels (2K) resolution.
-Although its panel is TN as we have already mentioned, it will achieve 90% coverage of the DCI-P3 range.
+Therefore, it is capable of reaching a maximum refresh rate of 240 Hz with a short response time of 0.5 milliseconds.
+The best thing, without a doubt, is its resolution since it’s not a 1080p Display, but it goes up to 2560 x 1440 pixels (2K) resolution.
+Although its panel is TN, as we have already mentioned, it will achieve 90% coverage of the DCI-P3 range.

 Its port connections are somewhat short than Lenovo Legion Y44FW since it will have an HDMI, a DisplayPort and a USB 3.0 together with a 3.5mm audio connector jack.
 Like the Y44FW, it will be released in April at an initial price of $1000.